m-cirkovic/Open-Data_ASTRA/scaffolding/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## API KEY traffic counters

- traffic_counters: 57c5dbbbf1fe4d0001000018514d79213d4644ed9946bb40d459c8d2